 10. Give Yourself a Break.
 Remember that this is a process with its own rewards and consider small steps a victory.
 Keep a journal of goals and intentions for the day, and at night, take note of what worked and what didn’t.

-Contact us at Dissertation Complete Coaching to find out how we can help you deal with the obstacles holding you back from completing your writing project.
-Completion is within reach!
+Contact us at Dissertation Complete Coaching to find out how we can help you stop procrastination now and complete your writing project.